tenzir/tenzir/web/blog/tenzir-node-v4.22/index.md

 ## TQL2 Documentation

-## Publish and Subscribe to Google Cloud Pub/Sub
+## Google Cloud Pub/Sub Integration

 The new `google-cloud-pubsub` connector allows you to subscribe to Google Cloud Pub/Sub subscriptions and publish to topics.